ExoLightFR/PTO2-for-BMS/README.md

 Download the `.exe` from the releases, drop it wherever you want, and run it.
 That's it!

+**Windows defender might issue a warning.** That's normal!
+Click "More info" and "Run anyway".
+I can't pay a certificate to permanently avoid this warning.
+If you need proof that the software is safe, the source code is right there :)

 ## Configuration file

 The executable creates a `PTO2_for_BMS.conf` file in your BMS `/User/Config` directory.
 You shouldn't edit it yourself, but you can share it with your friends to exchange configurations.
 If you delete it, the app will restore a default config file with the basics assigned.